2019 UN Climate Action Summit: Greta Thunberg attendance

 including Alexandria Villaseñor, Catarina Lorenzo, and Carl Smith were filing a lawsuit against five nations that are not on track to meet the emission reduction targets they committed to in their Paris Agreement pledges: Argentina, Brazil, France, Germany, and Turkey.
 The lawsuit is challenging the nations under the UN's Convention on the Rights of the Child (specifically the right to life, health, and peace).
-If the complaint is successful, the countries will be asked to respond, but any suggestions aren't legally binding.
+If the complaint is successful, the countries will be asked to respond, but any suggestions are not legally binding.

 Following her appearance, US President Donald Trump, who had attended the meeting for 10 minutes and then left, tweeted a video of her opening remarks in which she is obviously emotionally distressed and commented, "She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!"